misiektoja/spotify_profile_monitor/README.md

 ## Requirements

-The script requires Python 3.x.
+The tool requires Python 3.x.

 It uses requests, python-dateutil, pytz, tzlocal, urllib3 and pyotp.